-- The need for prompt medical treatment. - Explain that this is a chronic condition and the medication must be taken as prescribed. - If you take the medication as prescribed then the majority of people find that the seizures are fully controlled. - Explain the potential side-effects and what to do if they occur. - Explain the risk of further seizures if doses are missed - Plan for regular follow-ups.
+- The need for prompt medical treatment.Explain that this is a chronic condition and the - medication must be taken as prescribed.
+If you take the medication as prescribed then - If you take the medication as prescribed then the majority of people find that the seizures are fully controlled. - Explain the potential side-effects and what to do if they occur. - Explain the risk of further seizures if doses are missed Plan for regular follow-ups.